Rainy Day Actvity Ideas for Getting Your Horse Out | SLO Horse News

 Make Plans for a Wet Weather Emergency

 We all know that the best laid plans can still go awry.
-No matter how much we prepare for any winter season, there is always the possibility that a flood, power outage, downed tree, etc., could force the need for emergency plans.
+No matter how much we prepare our horses for wet weather, there is always the possibility that a flood, power outage, downed tree, etc., could force the need for emergency plans.
 When it comes to horses, the three most important things in any emergency situation are a safe stall, water and feed; if you have these three things, you’re covered.
 Always make sure that you have a backup source of water and feed to last for at least three days in the event that a power outage causes an interruption in water supply, or a road blockage makes it impossible to get to the feed store.

 Take some time to prepare for water runoff from the horse corrals or barn aisle.
 Strategically placed sand bags can help divert water away from high traffic areas.
 There are many places to to get sand bags in SLO County.
 You will need to purchase the bags then find the sand – bring a shovel – to fill them with.
 There are several locations where you can fill bags throughout the county.